Why Tracking CAC Isn’t Just for Startups

 Since mid-market businesses have already established themselves in their market space and tend to focus more on profitability and cash flow, a LTV:CAC ratio of 5:1 is more desirable.

-In almost every case where the marketing and sales investment is not achieving a desirable CAC, it’s an issue with goal and KPI alignment between marketing and sales.
+In most cases, it’s an issue with goal and KPI alignment between marketing and sales.
 Beyond that, there are often inefficiencies in the way those teams are working, such as:

-• Reports examine the wrong metrics, or overlook key metrics (like CAC).
+• Reports examine the wrong metrics, or overlook key metrics.

 • Marketing automation and CRM systems aren’t organized as well as they could be, or they’re underutilized.